 Type specification

 Each seam weld is characterized by its main type.
 It is described more precisely by its subtype.
 This means there is a general category that includes several subcases.
-Detailed information is given in the following clauses 10.2.4.1.1 and 10.2.4.1.2.
+Detailed information is given in the following 10.2.4.1.1 and 10.2.4.1.2.

 Definition of main type